 Timing and Frequency of Fertilizer Application

-Timing of fertilizer application has a significant effect on crop yields.
+The timing of fertilizer application has a significant effect on crop yields.
 Proper timing of the fertilizer application increases yields, reduces nutrient losses, increases nutrient use efficiency and prevents damage to the environment.

 TIMING ACCORDING TO CROP PHENOLOGY

 Plants need different nutrient rates and ratios at different growth stages.
 In order for the nutrients to be available when the plant needs them, fertilizers should be applied at the right time.
 The optimum timing for fertilizer application is, therefore, determined by the Nutrient Uptake Pattern of the crop.
 For the same crop, each nutrient has an individual uptake pattern.

 Different crops have different salt tolerance levels.
 When salinity level exceeds the salt tolerance of the crop, yield is affected and begins to decrease.
 In our software we created a system, for many crops and soil types, that is able to take into account salinity limits in order to correctly advise on the amount of fertilizer to apply.

 The maximum rate of fertilizer that can be applied at one application depends on the salinity threshold that the crop can tolerate.

 Therefore, split fertilizer applications help to avoid salt damages to the crop and improve germination rate.
 Applying smaller amounts of fertilizers at shorter intervals reduce salt stress and also losses by leaching and this is exactly what the software suggests.

 FREQUENCY OF FERTILIZER APPLICATION AS AFFECTED BY SOIL TYPE